kiis-cybersecurity-and-ethics/kiis-cybersecurity-and-ethics.github.io/index-2024.md

   - Discuss the importance of secure protocols
 - **Prompt 2: Discuss the importance of secure protocols and why so many exploits have been found.**
 - What is [nmap](https://nmap.org/)
-- If time permits, begin [4.5.
+- Begin [4.5.
 Lab: Scanning with nmap](https://web.njit.edu/~rt494/security/#_lab_scanning_with_nmap).
 Begin by forking [Codespace for Lab 4.5.
 Lab: Scanning with nmap](https://github.com/pearcej/security-nmap) to your Github account.
 - Debrief

 **Day 6: Field Work:**